265th ASA Company & B-1STB/1BCT

 Camp Eagle, RVN, 1969

-Note: large yellow bat on roof
+Note the large bat on roof

-Note: yellow bat on tent.
+Note the bat on tent.

 Pictured: Tom O'Malley